zpiddock/BaldursGate3/README.md

 This module enables Baldur's Gate 3 support in Candor Mod Manager.

+# Gotta Give Kudos
+Thanks to figs999 and Norbyte for the Patch3ModFixer.
+Thanks to Norbyte for LSLib.

 # How should a mod be laid out?

 You can either follow the steps below,